 This is an unpublished interview with Robert Wyatt, perhaps best known for his cover of ‘Shipbuilding’ by Elvis Costello and being a member of Soft Machine.
-I spoke to Robert in 2007 about his album Comicopera and had a fascinating and lovely chat.
+I spoke to Robert in 2007 about his album Comicopera.
+We had a fascinating and lovely chat.

 Robert Wyatt-Ellidge is one of the last true enigmas left in British music.
 In an age when generic conservatism is frighteningly rife and the onslaught of tacky celebrity culture has tarnished creativity, Wyatt is like a beacon of hope from a lost era, defiantly soldiering on and still releasing remarkable and unclassifiable solo records since 1970.